Cherry Blossom 2019 Cover Sunrise

 One of the best times to visit Washington DC is during the annual National Cherry Blossom Festival.
 Viewing the peak bloom of cherry blossom trees on the Tidal Basin is a must-see experience.
 With amazing bursts of pink and white the cherry blossom trees create a huge burst of color in the nation’s capital.
 In this post I’ll be going everything you need to know before visiting DC for the cherry blossoms and the peak bloom prediction.

 The 2024 Cherry Blossom Festival will take place from March 20th to April 14th, 2024.
-Peak bloom for 2024 has yet to be predicted, for reference 2023 peak bloom was on March 23rd, 2023.
+While peak bloom for 2024 is predicted to be March 23rd through 26th which has been predicted by the National Park Service.

 Close up of a Cherry Blossom bloom